BYD's biggest organizational change so far this year is to let its car brands operate independently, according to local media. |

 (Image credit: CnEVPost)

-On March 17, 36kr reported that BYD's biggest organizational change so far this year has been to make its car brands operate independently, according to a report by local media outlet 36kr today.
+BYD's biggest organizational change so far this year is to make its car brands operate independently, according to a report by local media outlet 36kr today.

-The adjustment starts with BYD's core R&D department, and its engineering research institute is planning to set up several independent departments to cover its product lineup including Dynasty, Ocean and Denza, according to the report.
+The restructuring starts with BYD's core R&D department, and its engineering institute is planning to set up several separate divisions to cover its product lineup, including Dynasty, Ocean and Denza, according to the report.

-All of BYD's sub-brands will have a separate research institute, the report said, citing a source.
+All of BYD's sub-brands will have a separate engineering institute, the report said, citing a source.

-The post BYD ramps up smart driving R&D efforts, forms chip design team, report says appeared first on CnEVPost.
+The post BYD adjusts organizational structure to prepare for higher sales, report says appeared first on CnEVPost.

 For more articles, please visit CnEVPost.